Eudjinn/statproject/stat_project1.md

 ### 3. Distribution
 In this section we'll compare the original exponential distribution with the distribution of averages that we simulated before.
-Here is the histogram representing an exponential distribution with the density line.
+Here is the histogram representing an exponential distribution with the density line:

 ![](stat_project1_files/figure-html/third_exp-1.png)

 Below is the histogram of the same distribution of averages that was simulated before and used in previous sections but this time density lines of the normal distribution are added.

 ![](stat_project1_files/figure-html/third_norm-1.png)

 Green line is drawn using theoretical mean and standard deviation.
 Red line is drawn using mean and standard deviation values calculated on the actual simulated data.
 These curves are the visual evidence that the simulated collection of averages has normal distribution.

 There is another way to show that the distribution is normal using a Q-Q plot.
 Here is how it looks like:

 ![](stat_project1_files/figure-html/third_qq-1.png)

 All the points lie very close to the line which is drawn using theoretical mean and standard deviation of the distribution of averages.
 This plot also confirms that the simulated distribution of averages is normal.

-\newpage
+\pagebreak

 ## Appendix - source code
 ### Initialization code